CarterWilliams2/CalebAndCarter-FALL2025-SQA/SQA-REPO.md

 In summary, this simple fuzzing revealed that all methods (especially those in python) need to include inputs type verification and/or execption handling to account for corner cases that arise.
 Pythons dynamic typing of variables prevents guaranteeing that any method where a variable is a parameter from passing in a certain data type so type checks must be handled by the method itself versus the programmer.

 ## Forensics
+For forensics, we were tasked with adding logging statements to 5 different methods within the repo.
+The methods we chose and where they came from can be found in log.py.
+We came up with inputs for these methods to trigger the logging statements.
+An example screenshot is below.

 <img width="1153" height="898" alt="image" src="https://github.com/user-attachments/assets/cebd39d2-4453-4260-8464-00492b36983f" />

+We found that a number of methods had logging statements for when something failed, but not when they succeeded.
+A lack of logging statements for successes could lead to human errors going unnoticed.
+For example, if we were to pass in the wrong repo into the deleteRepo method, we would have no confirmation that we deleted the unintended repo.
+A similar problem could be ran into with the cloneRepo method.
+Similarly, there was a failing log for getDevEmailForCommit, but not a successful one.
+We found it very hard to try and trigger the failing log statement, it may be that it is impossible to reach it.
+As for the methods reading from external csv files, there were no logs to confirm that we were reading into the intended file.
+This could cause issues for data collection and manipulation if not noticed.

+In summary, adding these logging statements revealed that it is beneficial to have logging statements for both successful and unsucessful outcomes to aid with debugging and verifying reliability.

 ## Continuous Integration